Medical expert of the article

 Do not use for this disease.

 It is necessary to explain to the patient that it is more difficult to restore bone tissue than to preserve it.
-The maximum bone mass is reached at the age of 20-30 years, and 3 main protective factors: physical activity, high-grade nutrition and normal level of sex hormones - are a necessary condition for its preservation.
+Maximum bone mass is achieved at the age of 20-30 years, and 3 main protective factors: physical activity, adequate nutrition and normal levels of sex hormones - are a necessary condition for its preservation.

 Further management of the patient

-The therapy of postmenopausal osteoporosis is long.
-It is necessary to monitor BMD with bone densitometry once a year.
+Therapy for postmenopausal osteoporosis is long-term.
+It is necessary to monitor BMD using bone densitometry once a year.

-To assess the effectiveness of treatment dynamically, it is recommended to determine the markers of bone tissue formation:
+For dynamic assessment of treatment effectiveness, it is recommended to determine markers of bone tissue formation:

 - serum osteocalcin;